-For example, when you buy or sell Ether (ETH) on an exchange, the transaction’s enforcement relies on a smart contract.
+For example, enforcement relies on a smart contract when you buy or sell Ether (ETH) on an exchange.
 This ensures that the trade goes through as planned and that both parties receive the ETH they agreed to trade.

 You can use smart contracts for other purposes as well.
-For example, You could use them to send payments from one person to another automatically.
+For example, You could use them to automatically send payments from one person to another.
 One could also use them to track the ownership of assets like land or property.

 In the future, smart contracts may even automatically enforce the terms of legal agreements.

 Smart contracts are still at the beginning of their development.
-Consequently, the market has not yet explored many potential uses of this tool.
-As technology develops, smart contracts will likely become increasingly common and valuable.
+Consequently, the market has yet to explore many potential uses of this tool.
+However, smart contracts will become increasingly common and valuable as technology develops.

 Why Are Smart Contracts Vulnerable to Hacks?

-Smart contracts are vulnerable to hacks because they consist of code that any skilled hacker can manipulate.
+Smart contracts are vulnerable to hacks because they contain code that any skilled hacker can manipulate.
 Additionally, since smart contracts run on a blockchain, they are public, and anyone can view and tamper with them.
 This makes them susceptible to attacks and fraud.

-Finally, many smart contracts do not go through the required testing and auditing phases before going live.
+Finally, many smart contracts must undergo testing and auditing before going live.
 This issue can lead to vulnerabilities that hackers can exploit.

-Despite these risks, smart contracts can potentially revolutionize how we do business.
+Despite these risks, smart contracts can revolutionize how we do business.
 They can automate transactions, reduce costs, and increase transparency.
-When considering using smart contracts, it’s essential to be aware of the risks and take steps to mitigate them.
+However, when considering using smart contracts, it’s essential to be aware of the risks and take steps to mitigate them.